 About the speaker:

 Dr Nick Lane is a British biochemist and writer.
-He was awarded the first Provost’s Venture Research Prize in the Department of Genetics, Evolution and Environment at University College London, where he is now a Reader in Evolutionary Biochemistry.
+He was awarded the first Provost’s Venture Research Prize in the Department of Genetics, Evolution and Environment at University College London, where he is now a Professor of Evolutionary Biochemistry.

 His research research deals with evolutionary biochemistry and bioenergetics, focusing on the origin of life and the evolution of complex cells.